Anything Above Zero Compounds

 If it helps, you’re not alone.

 I have had quite a few conversations with leaders and team members over the past few weeks.
-Themes of stress, burnout, exhaustion and weariness have been pretty consistent.
-We’ve got a few major projects going on within the business, and outside of the business there has been chaos.
+Themes of stress, exhaustion and weariness have been pretty consistent.
+We’ve got a few major projects going on within the business, there is alot of “life” happening, and outside of all of this, there has been chaos in our country and world.
 It’s been alot to navigate.

 “Crashing is not resting; it is actually just crashing.
 Crashes cause pain, create drama, and cost money.”

 So what happens when we don’t intentionally schedule time to downshift in order to rest and recharge?
 Well, we often crash, burnout, or sometimes end up in the ditch.
-We attempt to “cope” in some unhealthy ways, sometimes turning to alcohol, substances, food, etc. to try to ease the stress or build up.
-Ironically, these coping mechanisms often “work” for us.
-They ease our pain or stress temporarily.
+We attempt to “cope” in some pretty unhealthy ways, sometimes turning to alcohol, substances, food, etc. to try to ease the stress or build up.
+Ironically, these coping mechanisms often “work” for us for awhile.
+They ease our pain or stress temporarily to help us survive.

 The only problem is, if we keep on using them to cope, eventually they will kill us.

 We have to find healthy ways to recharge and to deal with the real stress and weariness we are experiencing.
-So how do we do that?
+It’s also important to understand that we’re not all wired the same way.

 RECHARGING: Differences Between Introverts and Extroverts